 Alabama Prohibited Consensual Sexual Activity Laws

 In that year, the U.S. Supreme Court heard Lawrence v.
 TexasIn that case, a man challenged his conviction in Texas for violating an anti-sodomy law in that state.
 For having sex in the privacy of his own home with another man, he was convicted of violating that law.
-However, the Supreme Court ruled that law unconstitutional and unenforceable.
+But, the Supreme Court ruled that the law is unconstitutional and unenforceable.
 In the wake of the Supreme Court's decision, all anti-sodomy laws in all states, as they apply to consenting adults, became unconstitutional and unenforceable.

 Laws Related to Sexual Activity in Alabama

-Sodomy Under 13A-6-63, it is a crime to engage in the act of sodomy if a party to the offense is under the age of consent, a child, unable to consent, forced to engage in the sexual activity, or incapacitated.
+Under 13A-6-63, it is a crime to engage in the act of sodomy if a party to the offense is under the age of consent, a child, unable to consent, forced to engage in sexual activity, or incapacitated.
 It's important to note again that sodomy, involving consenting adults, is not a crime.

-Penalty for Sodomy Under 13A-6-63, sodomy is treated as a felony.
+Under 13A-6-63, sodomy is treated as a felony.

-Indecent Exposure Under Section 13A-6-68, indecent exposure is a crime.
+Under Section 13A-6-68, indecent exposure is a crime.
 It is treated as a Class A misdemeanor.
 Third or subsequent offenses are treated as a Class C felony.

 Note: As state laws change frequently, it's important to conduct your own legal research to verify any laws you're researching or contact an experienced Alabama sex crimes lawyer.